This post may contain affiliate links. Please read our disclosure policy.

 Tofu Banh Mi Sandwiches include an explosion of flavors and textures.
 Here’s what you’ll need to make them:

 - Pickled vegetables.
 We’re keeping things pretty simple and pickling matchstick carrots and julienned cucumber with salt, rice vinegar, apple cider vinegar and sugar.
+I love daikon radish in this recipe as well but I was unable to find any when I last made it.

 - Cilantro.
 For freshness, flavor and a pop of color.